christycty/weather-chatbot/README.md

 # Introduction
-Weather chatbot built using RASA and openweather API
+This is a weather chatbot built using Rasa, spacy and openweathermap API.
+It supports the query of a city's current weather, typhoon signal and rainfall prediction.
+For example, user can ask "how's the weather in London?", and the chatbot returns the real-time weather information.

 # Setup
 ## Install Required Dependencies